han-anag/phantpaign_host/content/Session Recaps/31-3x/Session 39 Recap - Infiltrating the Tigers.md

 Some of the guards hurriedly gave chase.
 The party threw some spells at them, including a Thunderwave from Fanna and a Giant Insect from Mei.
 Once the coast was clear, the party quickly shoved the Maiden's Bell in Mei's hands and told her to go back to the temple.
 Mei muttered about how the other plant constructs were still out there, but the party assured her they'd go back for them.
 After remarking that the party had promised her they had everything handled last time, she Fast Traveled back to the temple.

 The party found a spot in the wilderness to sleep, not wanting to risk being caught by the Tigers still in town.
-As they settled down, they resolved to
+As they settled down, they resolved to go back and find the rest of the plant constructs the next day.
+The party long rested, the image of a distressed Jinli coughing up blood lingering uncomfortably in some of their minds.

 ## Key Learnings
 - The Tigers of Nam Captain and Jinli regularly excused themselves privately for Jinlin to "take his medicine"